chrultrabook/docs/docs/faq.md

 ---

 # FAQ

+{: .highlight }
-**Please read this page before asking a question in the Discord.
-Your help request will be ignored if the answer is found on the FAQ.**
+Please read this page before asking a question in the Discord.
+Your help request will be ignored if the answer is found on the FAQ.

 -----